dragosgn/dragosgn/blog/5-tips-for-getting-to-senior-developer-i-wish-i-knew.md

 Communicating technical solutions, measuring the pros and cons without losing your audience is hard.
 It means knowing how to disagree, how to receive feedback, and how to give feedback back.
 Communication is not a "soft" skill anymore; don't take it for granted.

-Pro tip: use every opportunity you get to present and speak in public.
+**Pro tip**: use every opportunity you get to present and speak in public.
 Help writing stories, READMEs, documenting code, and technical decisions.
 And why not put some of those learnings in a blog article.

 ## 3. Teamwork: work "with" rather than "besides."